 Accreditation is valid for a calendar year and all STAR accreditation logos are clearly labelled with the year of accreditation and the product / SLA set.

 The FCA wants to see that governance is working around accreditation and the remedies if standards are not met.
-The FCA assessment recognised that everyone is aware of their obligations under completion law.

 Volume information is collected purely for STAR’s internal calculations.
 Volume information is not shared with any other STAR participant or STAR governance group.